 SAFA adds the deal to swap tournaments must still be confirmed by the continent's ruling body, the Confederation of African Football, at its next executive committee meeting in Cairo on Sept.
 28.

-The agreement also covers the 2014 African Nations Cup, a tournament for emerging players, which Libya is scheduled to host.
+The agreement also covers the 2014 African Nations Cup, a tournament for emerging players, which was also to be hosted by Libya.